jagrosh/Phoenix/README.md

 2. Run `bundle install` to install the dependencies (or `gem install discordrb` and `gem install api-ai-ruby`)
 3. Set environment variables:
     * Set `BOT_TOKEN` to the bot's token
+    * Set `BOT_GAME` to the game you want the bot to be "playing"
-    * Set `CHANNELID-ClientToken` to the DialogFlow Client Access Token to be used for the provided CHANNELID
+    * Set `ActualChannelIdHere_CLIENT_TOKEN` to the DialogFlow Client Access Token to be used for each channel you want the bot to respond in (replace ActualChannelIdHere with the actual channel ID).
 4. Run with `ruby phoenix.rb`

 ---